dloss/klp/README.md

 Use `s` for seconds, `m` for minutes, `h` for hours and `d` for days.

 You can combine `--new`/`-n` with `--max-events`/`-m` to prevent scrolling.

+See `klp --help` for the complete list of options.

 ## Alternatives